 - A hard copy of your filed Federal income tax return is required as part of your FACTS application, and must be sent to FACTS by the tuition assistance deadline.

 - An application fee is required and can be paid to FACTS online by credit card.
-If you are unable to pay this fee, please contact the Director of Admissions at firstname.lastname@example.org.
+If you are unable to pay this fee, please contact the Director of Advancement at firstname.lastname@example.org.

 - Applications must be submitted in their entirety by the Financial Aid deadline.
 Applications received after this date will be reviewed in order of date received, if funds remain for disbursement.